FtmsdtHosseini/IDPL-PFOD/README.md

 + Has 30,138 images in tif format, each image containing a line of real Persian text.

++ The dimensions of the images are 700 x 50 pixels.

 + 50% of the images are generated with a white background, 40% with a noisy background and 10% with a textured background.

 + To increase the similarity of images with real images, we have added distortion and blur to 10% of the total images.
   + 4% sloping distortion.